MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 Unlike the other Bing Ads APIs, the Hotel API does not use a developer token.
 The API ignores it if you include it.

+## Enable your account for Hotel Ads

+Your account manager needs to enable your account before your can use Hotel Ads or the API.
+Please confirm with your account manager that your account is enabled in both the production and sandbox environment.

 <a name="authenticatingcredentials"/>

 ## Authenticating your credentials